omahonye/macleinn_archive/docs/contact.md

 - The specific information in question
 - A source or explanation where possible

-All reasonable correction requests will be reviewed.
+All reasonable correction requests will be reviewed by our team.